Azure/azure-powershell/src/ContainerRegistry/ContainerRegistry/help/Az.ContainerRegistry.md

 Gets a replication of a container registry.

 ### [Get-AzContainerRegistryUsage](Get-AzContainerRegistryUsage.md)
-Get usage of an azure container registry.
+Get Usage of an azure container registry.

 ### [Get-AzContainerRegistryWebhook](Get-AzContainerRegistryWebhook.md)
 Gets a container registry webhook.